If you’re wondering whether bamboo fabric is truly eco-friendly, then this is for you.

 The same popular eco trend has caused more and more clothing brands to substitute their usual manufacturing materials with bamboo.

-And because these businesses are heavily invested in the bamboo trend, they tout that their products made of bamboo fabric are eco-friendly and a greener option for consumers.
+These businesses then tout that their clothing made of bamboo fabric are eco-friendly and a greener option for consumers.
 But is it really true?

-To better understand the “eco-friendliness” of bamboo fabrics, we need to take a closer look at each of them and how they are made.
+To better understand the “eco-friendliness” of bamboo clothing and protect yourself from greenwashing, we will take a closer look at the different kinds of bamboo fabrics.

-You’d be surprised to know that most bamboo fabrics are not eco-friendly.
+You’d be surprised to know that most of them are not eco-friendly.

 The five types of bamboo fabrics in the market are:

 - Bamboo Linen

 - Bamboo Rayon (Bamboo Viscose)